pouchdb/pouchdb/docs/api.md

 db.destroy(function(err, info) { });
 {% endhighlight %}

+{% include alert_start.html variant="warning"%}
+PouchDB.destroy() is deprecated and will be removed in future versions of PouchDB.
+{% include alert_end.html %}

 You can also delete a database using just the name:

 {% highlight js %}